-Jason Statham, Your Kills are Numbered.
+Jason Statham, Your Kills are Numbered…

 Don’t ever kill anyone’s dog and steal their car, you might get more than you bargained for…

 This widower’s puppy – a present from his dead wife – is killed and he seeks vengeance (which to be fair it is) – However the plot is ever so slightly different, it tells of an ex-retired hitman whose puppy gets killed and he goes back for one last hit and a shoot ’em dead in a by the numbers Jason Statham vehicle.
 I

 However initially, you could also be duped into believing the former plot from the start of the film as an anonymous man (Keanu Reeves) is looking at a video of himself and a woman declaring their love as he is holding onto his bleeding stomach and then he falls apparently dead.
 We then flashbackwards finding out this woman was Helen, his wife, and she died from an unknown illness in hospital leaving him heartbroken.

 As Wick will not be talked out of revenge, Viggo sends a dozen masked men to kill him.
 After killing them off one by one, in moves any Jason Statham character would be proud of Viggo then tries to protect his son by offering “old friend” Marcus a bounty to take the contract out on Wick.
-He is told by the hotel’s owner that Iosef is hiding out in his night club.
+He is told by the hotel’s owner that Iosef is hiding out in his nightclub.
 Wick later attends the same underground club to serve his revenge on Iosef.

 But I’ll not tell you exactly how things pan out after

 Anyway, the good news is that the snazzily titled sequel, John Wick 2 is out next year, and expect the third of this trilogy at a later date.
-It will be interesting to compare the final kill counts tally with the rest of Statham’s Expendables outings to date and with Wikia quoting 183 kills by Statham’s character in the equally snazzily titled Expendables 2 (2012), tune in later this year to see if Statham really is expendable and if John Wick the one.
+It will be interesting to compare the final kill counts tally with the rest of Statham’s Expendables outings to date.
+Wikia quotes 183 kills by Statham’s character in the equally snazzily titled Expendables 2 (2012).
+Tune in later this year to see if Statham really is expendable and if John Wick the one.

 Weeper Rating: 😦 😦 😦 😦 :-(/10